 Global Aid Network Responding

-Global Aid Network (GAiN), the humanitarian arm of Campus Crusade, previously sent a container of food and shoes to
+Global Aid Network (GAiN), the humanitarian arm of Cru, previously sent a container of food and shoes to

 The 2 containers hold up to 43,000 lbs. of materials each -- the size of a tractor-trailer.